QuentinRouchet/Create-a-game-in-JS/part_3.md

   static maxGap = 250;

   constructor(y = 0) {
-    // We will need later to define if the platform should desapear or not this.isAlive = true;
+    // We will need later to define if the platform should disappear or not this.isAlive = true;
     this.width = 138;
     this.height = 44;